Professional wrestling in Russia: Russian Empire

-In 1912—1917, Uncle Vanya published the magazine Hercules, a magazine about professional wrestling.
+In 1912–1917, Uncle Vanya published the magazine Hercules, a magazine about professional wrestling.

 Soviet Union

 After the Revolution in Russia, professional wrestling caused skepticism in the media, newspapers wrote: "...wild, transferred to our time from the Middle Ages wrestling, the fight of gladiators and boxing - who needs it?".
+Some of this mirrored the cynicism about professional wrestling in the media of Western nations - in 1936 Pravda published a satire - "Where to go in one's spare time?
+To a film?
+A drama?
+A lecture on Abyssinia? ...
+To the circus to watch French wrestling, and argue if it's real or not."
 Wrestling persisted in circus programs until about the beginning of World War II.
-By the 1980s, professional wrestling was flourishing in the United States, Mexico and Japan, but had yet to exist in the Soviet Union.
+By the 1980s, Catch-based professional wrestling was flourishing in the United States, Canada, United Kingdom, France, West Germany/Austria, Mexico and Japan, but had yet to exist in the Soviet Union.

 In 1989, Japanese wrestling promoter Antonio Inoki and New Japan Pro-Wrestling prepared an agreement with the USSR State Sports Committee, under which several wrestlers went to New Japan Dojo for training, which lasted a month.
 Two of them, Salman Hasimikov and Viktor Zangiev then competed in NJPW and later, from 1989 to 1994, in UWF-I. They represented the Soviet Union at WCW Starrcade 1990 in a national team tournament called the Pat O'Connor Memorial Cup.
 On May 25, 1989, in Osaka, Hasimikov defeated Big Van Vader to win IWGP Heavyweight Championship.

-In American wrestling in the mid to late 20th century, there were several wrestlers who played the role of Russians for most of their careers, but they were not Russians — Boris Malenko, Nikolai Volkoff, Ivan Koloff, Nikita Koloff.
-The first Soviet-born wrestler in a major promotion is Vladimir Kozlov, who competed in WWE in the late 2000s.
+In wrestling in Western nations in the mid to late 20th century, there were several wrestlers who played the role of Russians for most of their careers, but they were not Russians.
+In America, examples included Boris Malenko, Nikolai Volkoff, Ivan Koloff and Nikita Koloff.
+(Volkoff was played by Serbian-born Josip Peruzović who claimed to be a quarter Russian).
+In Europe, there was longtime French star Le Grand Vladimir, while Canadian Richard Krupa toured for the British Joint Promotions in 1987 as Red Ivan, teaming with "Comrade" McDonald.
+The first Soviet-born wrestler in a major US promotion is Vladimir Kozlov, who competed in WWE in the late 2000s.
 Alex Koslov, also born in the Soviet Union, was popular in the independent circuit.
 Ilja Dragunov is the first non-kayfabe Russian-born male wrestler to have ever competed in the WWE.
 In 2021 Leyla Hirsch was the first Russian-born female wrestler had officially signed with All Elite Wrestling.